missionfission/DenoisingGAN/README.md

 L1 Perceptual loss on features obtained from VGG16 model

 ### Solution Implemented
-Trained the model on a compound loss function consisting of pixelwise loss, feature loss obtained using a pretrained VGG16 model, and finally the adversarial loss.
-Training enabled faster with different values of learning rates of discriminator and Generator
+Trained the model on a compound loss function consisting of pixelwise loss, and finally the adversarial loss.
+L1 Perceptual loss on features obtained from VGG16 model can be used for improving results.
+Training enabled faster with different values of learning rates of discriminator and Generator.

 Evaluation Metric Used: Peak signal to Noise Ratio (PSNR)